The ADA Commission works with town officers and departments to identify community needs under the Americans with

-- Educate town citizens and officials about the Town’s needs including but not limited to physical accessibility, electronic mail communications and community programs.
+- Educate town citizens and officials about the Town’s needs including, but not limited to, physical accessibility, communications, and community programs;

 - Provide a referral database of area resources and services for Citizens in need;

 2018 ADA Transition Plan

 In 2017, the Town received a grant from the Massachusetts Office of Disabilities to update its ADA Transition Plan.
 The rewrite has been completed and it includes new provisions for enable citizens to ask for accommodations, appoints an employee as a point of contact, and outlines new physical and electronic access improvements to be implemented in the coming years.